Particular/docs.particular.net/nservicebus/sql-persistence/saga.md

 ### Correlation Types

-Each correlation property type has an equivalent sql data type.
+Each correlation property type has an equivalent SQL data type.

 include: correlationpropertytypes